 According to LIFI subcommittee’s discussion in San Diego, beacon period is necessary for coordinated topology.
 But may not be necessary for other topology.
 So it is suggested to adopt the following text:

-The active portion of each superframe shall be divided into aNumSuperframeSlots equally spaced slots of duration 2SO aBaseSlotDuration and is composed of three parts: a beacon, a CAP and a CFP.
-The beacon shall be transmitted, without the use of any random access, at the start of slot 0, and the CAP shall commence immediately following the beacon.
-The start of slot 0 is defined as the point at which the first bit of the beacon PPDU is transmitted.
+The active portion of each superframe shall be divided into aNumSuperframeSlots equally spaced slots of duration 2SO aBaseSlotDuration and is composed of three parts: a beacon or a beacon period (BP), a CAP and a CFP.
+BP exists in coordinated topology when using PHY I, II and III.
+The beacon shall be transmitted, without the use of any random access, at the start of slot 0 if BP doesn’t exist.
+If BP exists, beacon is transmitted without the use of any random access, in one beacon slot of BP.
+The CAP shall commence immediately following the beacon.
 The CFP, if present, follows immediately after the CAP and extends to the end of the active portion of the superframe.
 Any allocated GTSs shall be located within the CFP.

 Comment 188